 Become Certified In T3 Therapy: Optimize Body Temperature and Thyroid Function with Hormones, Botanicals, Nutrition, and Lifestyle

 Each year, thousands of potential patients visit the AARM website looking for a provider certified in T3 therapy.
-Certification in T3 therapy is an elective option for AARM members and is an excellent means to build your practice.
+Certification in T3 therapy is an excellent means to help your patients and build your practice.
 Medical providers can obtain certification in T3 therapy by attending required classes scheduled at the Restorative Medicine Conference.
-The next opportunity is at the 17th Annual Restorative Medicine Conference in San Diego on the preconference day, September 12, 2019.
+The next opportunity is at the 18th Annual Restorative Medicine Conference in Hilton Head, August 20, 2020.

 The T3 certification track provides: